 It’s even more important if you’re new to the consulting game and want to stand out.
 A clear, visually-engaging presentation deck will compliment your speech and improve your chances of winning the contract.

 Have even more information to add?
-Add slides to your consulting report template easily by clicking the “add blank” button to add a blank slide or “copy” to copy the previous slide.
+Add slides to your consulting proposal template easily by clicking the “add blank” button to add a blank slide or “copy” to copy the previous slide.

-This growth business growth plan template has more formal colors to suit traditional clients.
+This business proposal template has more formal colors to suit traditional clients.

-Picking the right colors for a project depends a lot on color psychology.
+Picking the right colors for a project depends a lot on color psychology and color meanings.

 - Cool colors = trust, loyalty, stability